- +1 624 518 1345

 People who have a degree in humanities, cultures and languages may work as humanitarians, historians, politicians, activists, administrators, educators, writers, artists, entrepreneurs, or researchers to name a few.
 They may contribute to individuals, communities and societies and work in rural or urban, local, national, or international settings.
 They may work independently or as a part of non-profit or for-profit agencies.
 They may work full-time, part-time, or as contractors or freelancers.
 They may enjoy options in any number of fields and find a diversity of options in career paths.
 If this is something you may be interested in, earning a degree in humanities, cultures, and languages may be a wonderful option.

-Faculty from the College of Charleston and from The Citadel offer a wealth of expertise in United States history, European history, and global history.
+The College of Charleston and The Citadel offer a joint Master of Arts degree in English.

 This 30-semester-hour program is designed to integrate the study of the Humanities in an interdisciplinary format.